jacobxk/setup_macOS_for_R/README.md

 ### Install LLVM

-LLVM or Low Level Virtual Machine is a library that allow us to compile faster some R packages using OpenMP and also make that those packages use OpenMP when we are normally using R. To install it you run on your terminal the following:
+LLVM or Low Level Virtual Machine is a library that allow faster compilation of R packages using OpenMP and also allows those packages to use OpenMP when we are normally using R.

 ```console
 brew install llvm